rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/leiden_community.md

 Leiden improves on Louvain in that it:

-* produces connected communities ( no isolated nodes )
+* Produces connected communities ( no isolated nodes )
-* Run faster
+* Runs faster
-* can be run on weighted and directed graphs
+* Can be run on weighted and directed graphs

 See [Leiden community on Wikipedia](https://en.wikipedia.org/wiki/Louvain_method) for more details on the algorithm.